anthonyzhang1/My-Photo-Website/README.md

 This application was made in my university's Web Development course, with a few improvements made to the application since then.

-# Build Instructions
+# Installation Instructions
-You only need to complete the build process once.
+You only need to complete the installation process once.

 ### Step 1: Enter your database credentials into the `config.env` file in the `application` directory.
 Enter your database username in the `DB_USER` field and your database password in the `DB_PASSWORD` field, replacing `root`.\